 Download sample PG&E bill (monthly) (PDF, 1.27 MB)

-Download sample NEM statement (monthly) (PDF, 3.73 MB)
+Download NEM Electric Statement (monthly) (PDF, 755 KB)

-After 12 months, your monthly net energy charges and credits are reconciled in an annual true-up statement.
+After 12 months, your monthly net energy charges and credits are reconciled in an annual True-Up Statement.
 Any remaining charges must be paid and any excess surpluses are typically reset to zero.

-Download sample True-up statement (yearly) (PDF, 2.84 MB)
+Download sample True-up statement (yearly) (PDF, 144 KB)

 How does Net Energy Metering (NEM) billing work?

-What is the annual "true-up" statement?
+What is the annual "True-Up" Statement?

 Will I receive payment for excess energy generated by my system?